 Is Covid-19 a Neurological Disorder?

 Coronavirus (COVID-19) Symptoms

-- Shortness of breath
+- Shortness of breath or difficulty breathing

 Doctors have observed neurological symptoms, including confusion, stroke, and seizures, in a small subset of COVID-19 patients.
 These neurological syndromes join other unusual symptoms, such as a diminished sense of smell and taste as well as heart ailments.

 When to Seek Medical Attention

 If you develop emergency warning signs for Coronavirus (COVID-19) get medical attention immediately.
 Emergency warning signs include*: